Nursing Theorists and Their Work, 11th Edition

 8. Marilyn Anne Ray: Theory of Bureaucratic Caring

-9. Patricia Benner: Caring, Clinical Wisdom, and Ethics in Clinical Nursing Practice
+9. Patricia Benner: Caring, Clinical Wisdom, and Ethics in Nursing Practice

 10. Kari Martinsen: Philosophy of Caring